top of page

 Here’s an advanced tip to try out: if you had, for example, 5 circles in a horizontal row, try setting them to rise up at the same time and then setting them on consecutive 0.1 second delays.
 The resulting effect has a pleasant wave-like vibe that cascades into your screen.

-Try out these easy and effective PowerPoint animations
+Try out the 3 best PowerPoint animations

 A thoughtful, well-placed animation can turn an ordinary presentation into something incredible.
 But too much animation can turn a good presentation into a carnival slideshow.